Close

 We place the highest importance on the safeguarding of all members of our school community.
 This covers the health, safety and wellbeing of everyone.

-• Deputy Designated Safeguarding Lead: Steve Martin, Assistant Headteacher and Siobhan Walls, SENCO
+• Deputy Designated Safeguarding Lead: Steph Guthrie - Headteacher, Steve Martin - Assistant Headteacher, Siobhan Walls - SENCO

-• LAC Governors: Suzie Hammond and Susan Anderson
+• LAC Governors: Laura Page and Kieran Found

 In periods of time when the school is closed, you may find yourself in need of safeguarding advice.
 If you have an immediate safeguarding concern, please phone 999 in the first instance for support.